giometrix/Xtensible.Aspire.Hosting.Cassandra/README.md

 builder.Build().Run();
 ```

 This code adds a Cassandra resource named "cassandra" to your application.
-It also configures the port to 9042 and publishes the connection string as a service.

 Adding Scylla to your Aspire AppHost
 To add a Scylla database, which is a Cassandra-compatible database, you can use the AddScylla extension method.
 This uses the scylladb/scylla docker image by default